 Independent Inquiry into Child Sexual Abuse [IICSA]

-On 27th November the public hearings commenced on Child Sex Abuse in the Roman Catholic Church and will continue until 15th December.
-The first case study will examine the English Benedictine Congregation including schools run by the congregation of which Downside is one.
-Ampleforth and St Benedict’s Ealing will also appear before the panel.
-We made an opening statement at the Inquiry which can be accessed here
+On 27th November 2017 the public hearings commenced on Child Sex Abuse in the Roman Catholic Church and continued until 15th December.
+The first case study examined the English Benedictine Congregation including schools run by the congregation of which Downside is one.
+The Inquiry have now published a report on their findings which can be accessed here.

 Downside School welcomes the report and would like to take this opportunity to thank the Inquiry and the brave victims and survivors who gave evidence to the Inquiry and to whom we have listened carefully and humbly.
 The School apologises unreservedly to every child who suffered sexual abuse whilst in our care.
 We deeply regret the past mistakes and are committed to providing effective and meaningful support to former pupils who are victims and survivors of abuse.
 It is helpful that IICSA’s report recognises some of the significant steps we have and are continuing to take in order to address safeguarding challenges at Downside.

 The Inquiry process has provided an opportunity to learn from the mistakes of the past and look forward with safeguarding at the heart of everything we do.
 Since Downside representatives gave evidence to the Inquiry in November 2017, there have been a number of developments in relation to safeguarding at Downside School: